JadeShopKeepr/partfolio/README.md

 # 💼 Personal Portfolio

 Welcome to my portfolio repository!
-Here I’ve collected a set of projects that showcase my skills in **web development, JavaScript, API integration, responsive design, and open-source contributions**.
+Here I’ve collected a set of projects that showcase my skills in **web development, JavaScript\Typescript, API integration, responsive design, and open-source contributions**.

 ---